Beautiful-good. This is the name ancient Sumerians gave to the delicious biochemical concoction we now call beer.

 This Belgian Saison has been brewed with Hill Country well water, blended with chamomile and holy basil flowers, and fermented with Jester King’s mixed culture of brewers yeast and native yeast with bacteria gathered and harvested from the Texas Hill Country.
 This delicious herbal brew is unfiltered and pours slightly cloudy with a beautiful fluffy white head.
 Standard Saison ABVs can range from 5-7%, and Vulgar Affectation sits at the lower end at 5%.
 Despite this, Vulgar Affectation is unshy in flavor and ripples with botanical notes, even after bottle aging.

-We've done the research and made our choices on the top up-and-coming neighborhoods in Richmond.
+We've done the research and made our choices for the best neighborhoods for families in Phoenix for 2019.
 Enjoy.